REVANVEKAR/R21EK031/README.md

-This repository is created for Affordmed"s online assesment :)
+This repository was created for Affordmed"s online assessment :)